 |9||Ramjas College, Delhi University|

 Some of the top colleges in India for the pursuing BA course through distance mode or correspondence mode are listed below:

 |1||Bachelor of Arts||Bachelor of Science|

 |2||BA course is an undergraduate course deal with the subjects that come under arts/humanities.
 BA graduates are capable of working in any industry irrespective of the field.||BSc is an undergraduate course dealing with subjects related only to science, which can either be Physical science or life science.
 The jobs for BSc graduates os only available in the science field and are limited.|

-- A Bachelor of Arts degree is a liberal arts degree which means that it emphasises on social science, languages and humanities.
-Conversely, a Bachelor of Science degree [BSc] is a more specialised degree which is reserved for more technical or science-related fields.
+Bachelor of Arts degree is a liberal arts degree which means that it emphasizes on social science, languages, and humanities.
+Conversely, a Bachelor of Science degree [BSc] is a more specialized degree that is reserved for more technical or science-related fields.